-You can participate in the Plan if you are an employee of US Airways, Inc., an affiliate or any member of a controlled group of corporations that has adopted the plan who is classified as:
+You can participate in the Plan if you are an employee of US Airways, Inc., an affiliate or any member of a controlled group of corporations that has adopted the plan who:

-- an active full-time flight attendant represented by the Association of Flight Attendants that is employed by US Airways, Inc., and is domiciled in Phoenix, Arizona; or - a former employee of the Plan Sponsor (Company) who was eligible for and covered under the Plan the day before a separation from the Company and are subject to a written separation agreement which includes coverage for a pre-determined period of time and/or are included in a classification of former employees for whom coverage is available to be extended for a pre-determined period of time following the separation (e.g. former employees subject to collectively bargained agreements, furloughed employees).
+- is a pilot listed on the Pilots System Seniority List that is employed by US Airways, Inc., and is domiciled in Phoenix, Arizona; - is a Retired Pilot who has not yet reached Social Security normal retirement age (does not apply to Flexible Benefits - Section VII); or - is a former pilot of the Plan Sponsor (Company) who was eligible for and covered under the Plan the day before a separation from the Company and included in a classification of former employees for whom coverage is available to be extended for a pre-determined period of time following the separation from employment (e.g. former employees subject to collectively bargained agreement related provisions, former employees subject to written separation agreements, furloughed employees with written agreement on eligibility for continued coverage).
+(This does not apply to Flexible Benefits Section VII.)